ositaka/soul-healing-decapcms/data/page/home.md

     image: /images/722e5e28-2e1b-4d52-8bdf-a383138a9701.jpg
     title: The Golden Path
     text: >-
-      Zero Limits / Divine Intelligence

-      To the Path

       Now, let your mind wander as we embark on a journey through the path of the Golden Healing.

+      Visualize yourself at the edge of a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding light.
+With each step, you move deeper into the woods, following the softly glowing path.
   - type: text_image
     section_type: text_image
     main_menu:
       show: false
       name: The Stairs
-    title: "The Stairs "
+    title: The Stairs
-    text: To the Golden Light
+    text: >-
+      These golden stairs invite you to ascend to a sanctuary of healing.
+They shimmer with a warm, golden glow, as if they were sculpted from the very essence of healing itself.
+Step onto the first stair and feel serenity wrapping around you.
+With each step, you feel burdens and worries gently slip away, leaving you lighter and more peaceful.

+      Climb these golden stairs with a heart filled with hope and anticipation, knowing that you are ascending towards a place of deep healing and rejuvenation.
     image: /images/istockphoto-1215549314-1024x1024.jpg
+  - type: text_image
+    section_type: text_image
+    main_menu:
+      show: false
+      name: "The Sanctuary "
+    title: "The Sanctuary "
+    text: >-
+      At the top of the stairs, you reach the sanctuary of healing, a space of profound tranquility and renewal.
+Here, you can find solace and rejuvenation as a golden aura surrounds you, offering healing energy for your body, mind, and soul.

+      Take a moment to reflect on areas in your life that need healing and revitalization.
+Visualize the golden light within the sanctuary soothing and mending these aspects.
+Feel a profound sense of gratitude and peace as you connect with the sanctuary's healing energy.

+      Remember that you can return to this golden healing sanctuary whenever you need to find solace, regain your strength, and experience profound healing.
+    image: /images/roos_um_circulo_de_cura_energetica_com_luz_dourada_onde_a_pesso_f8841df5-2706-4d37-af2d-3c2ed01d1d76.png
   - type: section_repeatable_content
     section_type: section_repeatable_content
     main_menu: